AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/google-track-user-acq.md

 ### (Option 1)  Track order referral source data via [!DNL Google Analytics E-Commerce] (Including [!DNL Shopify] Stores)

 If you use [!DNL Google Analytics E-Commerce] to track your order and sales data, you can use the [!DNL [Google Analytics E-Commerce Connector]](../importing-data/integrations/google-ecommerce.md) to sync each order's referral source data.
 This allows you to segment revenue and orders by referral source (for example, `utm_source` or `utm_medium`).
-You also get a sense of customer acquisition sources via [!DNL MBI] custom dimensions such as `User's first order source`.
+You also get a sense of customer acquisition sources via [!DNL Commerce Intelligence] custom dimensions such as `User's first order source`.

 >[!NOTE]
 >
->For Shopify users**: Turn on [!DNL [Google Analytics E-Commerce] tracking in Shopify](https://help.shopify.com/en/manual/reports-and-analytics/google-analytics#ecommerce-tracking) before connecting your [!DNL Google Analytics E-Commerce] account to [!DNL MBI].
+>For Shopify users**: Turn on [!DNL [Google Analytics E-Commerce] tracking in Shopify](https://help.shopify.com/en/manual/reports-and-analytics/google-analytics#ecommerce-tracking) before connecting your [!DNL Google Analytics E-Commerce] account to [!DNL Commerce Intelligence].

 ### (Option 2) Saving [!DNL Google Analytics]' acquisition source data in your database

 This article explains how to save [!DNL Google Analytics] acquisition channel information into your own database - namely the `source`, `medium`, `term`, `content`, `campaign`, and `gclid` parameters that were present on a user's first visit to your website.
 For an explanation of these parameters, check out the [!DNL [Google Analytics] documentation](https://support.google.com/analytics/answer/1191184?hl=en#zippy=%2Cin-this-article).
-Then, you explore some of the powerful marketing analyses that can be performed with this information in [!DNL MBI].
+Then, you explore some of the powerful marketing analyses that can be performed with this information in [!DNL Commerce Intelligence].

 #### Why?